PRouzeau/Bike-Symbols/Readme_first.txt

 Note that for variables with spinboxes (small box with top/down arrows), when you click in the value box, you can then use the mouse scroll wheel to modify the value.

+If you want to display a user image (for own symbol or QR code), the user image shall in png format, black and white, of an height below 200 pixels.
+It shall be set in 'User_images' directory.
+The image processing by OpenSCAD takes some time.

+To remove the copyright mark, untick 'Program license' in [display] tab.

 Copyright 2019 Pierre ROUZEAU, AKA "PRZ"
 Program license GPL 3.0